Marriage in Islam: Reforms with Islam

 During Muhammad's prophethood several chapters and verses from the Quran were revealed which banned common marriage practices that existed prior to that time.
 The rules of "marriage by agreement (marriage through consent)" were reformed by Muhammad, and strict rules and regulations were set.
 The practice of "marriage by inheritance" (where a man inherited his father's wives) was forbidden.

 Under the Arabian Jahiliyyah (pre-Islamic) law, Islamic sources write that no limitations were set on men's rights to marry or to obtain a divorce.
 Islamic law limited men to four wives at one time, not including slave concubines.
 Additionally, a man was required to provide a suitable marriage gift for each wife and ensure financial support and separate housing for all.
 As a result, only wealthy men could historically afford to practice polygyny.
 The institution of marriage was refined into one in which the woman was somewhat of an interested partner.
 'For example, the dower, previously regarded as a bride-price paid to the father, became a nuptial gift retained by the wife as part of her personal property'.
 Under Islamic law, marriage was no longer viewed as a "status" but rather as a "contract".
 The essential elements of the marriage contract were now an offer by the man, an acceptance by the woman, and the performance of such conditions as the payment of dowry.
 The woman's consent, given either actively or by silence, was required.
 Furthermore, the offer and acceptance had to be made in the presence of at least two witnesses.

 Encouragement

-As in many if not all religions, marriage is encouraged in Islam.
+As in many if not all religions, marriage is encouraged in Islam, with the exception if the person(s) are asexual, in which case it would be considered makruh.
+Lavender marriages where one or both partners are asexual or another non-heterosexual orientation is haram.